gitcoinco/web/README.md

 [For more information on running the app locally, please view the running locally README](readme_runninglocally.md)

+# Trying out Gitcoin: Posting your first issue

+If you

+* have some work on your Github Issues board that you don't have time (or skills) to do.
+* are dependant upon an upstream repo for something, and you'd like to incentivize them to work onit.

+try posting a funded issue at [https://gitcoin.co/new](https://gitcoin.co/new).

 # Adding your token to Gitcoin.